Celebrating Our 33rd Year - 1981-2014 - Our 17th Year on the Web - 1997-2014

 At one time, this insect was viewed as beneficial insect that should not be harmed because it would feed on other pest species.
 Sometime during the last twenty years of the 20th century, another species, the Asian Lady Beetle was introduced to augment the work of the native lady beetle here in the US.

 Over time, the population of the Asian Lady Beetles has exploded creating problem with insects that migrate onto and into homes in the fall and sometimes in large numbers.
 Although the attitude has been to leave these insects undisturbed due to their beneficial behavior, the advice is not practical when hundreds of insects invade a home.

-It is recommended not to kill insects by squashing them due to the odor that is emitted from this process.
-Vacuuming the beetles off of surfaces is a better solution, but it is critical that a new bag be used or the collection canister emptied and cleaned after each capture since the beetles release a scent which may be distributed through the vacuum's exhaust into the room if the vacuum is used again.
+It is recommended not to kill insects by squashing them due to the odor that is emitted by doing that.
+Vacuuming the beetles off of surfaces is a better solution, but it is critical that a new bag be used or the collection canister emptied and cleaned after each capture since the beetles release a scent which may be distributed through the vacuum's exhaust into the room when the vacuum is used again.

 Insecticides may be helpful when attempting to control this pest.
 There are insecticides labeled to treat beetles such as bifenthrin formulations which are sold under a variety of brand names.
 The products would be applied to beetle resting areas inside or outside of the home as needed.

-This year, we are pleased to offer an alternative product that does not involve pesticides.
-Lady Bug Buster is a newer product that is based on an existing product that we have sold for years, Cluster Buster.
+But we are pleased to offer an alternative product that does not involve pesticides.
+Lady Bug Buster is a product that is based on another product that we have sold for years, Cluster Buster.
 Inside of the trap is an attractant to lure the beetles inside.
-Once inside, the beetles fly into very finely ground powdered egg shell which is so light and fluffy that the insects cannot stand on it and they quickly sink into the powder.
+Once inside, the beetles fly into very finely ground powdered egg shell which is so light and fluffy that the insects attempting to stand on it quickly sink into it.
 The particle size acts to kill the insect by blocking the breathing apparatus on insects called sphaeracles.